Modeling acceleration without photon pair creation: Methods

-{\em General frame transformations.} In general, the relative motion between the observers (Alice and Bob) can be non-uniform \cite{Ostapchuk:2011ud,Soares:2020qlw,Ding:2021nrg}.
-In the following, we again treat Alice as the stationary observer; however, this time Bob is accelerating away from Alice in a possibly time-dependent way.
-To determine the relationship between the natural coordinates $\chi_{\rm A}$ and $\chi_{\rm B}$ of shared light-like trajectories in Alice's and Bob's reference frames in this case, we can take advantage of our previous result after segmenting Bob's continuous trajectory in Alice's spacetime diagram into a collection of short linear intervals.
-In each segment, Bob can be assumed to travel at constant but different speeds $v_{\rm B}(t_{\rm A})$, as illustrated in Figs.~\ref{FIGURE001a} and \ref{FIGURE001b} in App.~\ref{App:A}.
-In addition, we assume that Alice triggers an explosion at the beginning of each segment and consequently sends light at regular time intervals $\Delta t_{\rm A}$ apart to Bob.
-To determine the transformation between Alice's and Bob's natural coordinates, we can now proceed analogously to the Doppler case and consider a large collection of small time intervals $\Delta t_{\rm A}$ and $\Delta t_{\rm B}$.
+In general, the relative motion between the two observers Alice and Bob can be non-uniform \cite{Ostapchuk:2011ud,Soares:2020qlw,Ding:2021nrg}.
+In the following, we again treat Alice as the stationary observer; however, this time we allow Bob to accelerate away from her in a possibly time-dependent way.
+To determine the relationship between the natural coordinates $\chi_{\rm A}$ and $\chi_{\rm B}$ in this case, we assume again that Alice triggers multiple explosions and sends narrow light pulses at regular time intervals $\Delta t_{\rm A}$ to Bob.
+In addition, we introduce a coarse graining and, as illustrated in Fig.~\ref{FIGURE001a}, segment Bob's continuous trajectory in Alice's spacetime diagram into a collection of short linear intervals where he moves with a constant velocity $v_{\rm B}(\chi_{\rm A})$.
+To take advantage of the results in the previous subsection, we assume that Bob's velocity changes whenever he crosses a light line belonging to one of the narrow light pulses sent by Alice.
+However, notice that in the limit of very small $\Delta t_{\rm A}$, Bob's trajectory through Alice's spacetime diagram matches his actual trajectory.

-Not surprisingly, as shown in App.~\ref{App:A}, we find that the transformation between $\Delta \chi_{\rm A}$ and $\Delta \chi_{\rm B}$ for each individual line segment is nothing but the Doppler coefficient which is given in Eq.~(\ref{S01}).
-Considering the limit of small $\Delta \chi_{\rm A}$, we therefore find that Eq.~(\ref{S01}) becomes